Back to Info and Examples for Accessibility Insights for Web

 A definition list is a list of terms (words or phrases), and their definitions.

-elements must be contained by a <dl>
+The <dt> and <dd> elements must be contained by a <dl> element.

 When an assistive technology encounters a definition list that’s poorly structured, it might respond in an unexpected way.
 As a result, people who use assistive technologies might find it difficult to interpret the list.